Charles and Camilla: a history of their romance

 Shortly before one of the interviews was published in Woman’s Own, Lady Sarah told Charles she had spoken to the press.
 Charles’s response was cold and right to the point: “You’ve just done something extremely stupid.”
 Lady Sarah did not realise it at the time, but she had inadvertently made it possible for Charles to pursue her younger sister, Diana.

-It was at de Pass’s house party where Charles and Diana had their first real conversation, sitting next to each on a bale of hay at a post-polo barbeque.
-Diana broached the topic of Lord Mountbatten’s funeral and told Charles that “it was the most tragic thing I’ve ever seen.
+It was at de Pass’s house party where Charles first saw Diana Spencer as a potential girlfriend.
+Sitting next to each on a bale of hay at a post-polo barbeque, Diana broached the topic of Lord Mountbatten’s funeral and told Charles that “it was the most tragic thing I’ve ever seen.
 My heart bled for you when I watched, I thought, ‘It’s wrong, you’re lonely – you should be with somebody to look after you’”.

 It was Diana’s innocence and her sympathetic nature that first caught Charles’s attention.
 They saw each other, on and off, for the next few months.
 In the first week of August 1980, Charles invited her to join his party on the royal yacht, Britannia, for the sailboat races at Cowes on the Isle of Wight.
 One month later, Diana was invited to Balmoral, where she stayed with her sister, Jane (Lady Jane Fellowes) who was married to the queen’s assistant private secretary, Robert Fellowes, as they had a grace-and-favour home on the Balmoral estate.
 This invitation came from the Queen at Charles’s request.
 Diana later recalled: “I was frightened because I had never stayed at Balmoral, and I wanted to get it right.”